stemgene/stemgene/README.md

 ### Large-scale Language Model Applications

 - **[YouTube video content analyzer](https://github.com/stemgene/Youtube_video_analyzer)**.
-This app can audit a Youtube channel to get the summary and main topics of it.
+This app can audit a YouTube channel to get the summary and main topics of it.
 All you have to do is to input the video link or to pass a list of links.
 Once you select a video by clicking its thumbnail, you can view:

     * A summary of the video
     * the topics that are discussed in the video